-- cube (iris.cube.
-Cube) Input cube - window (str) A description of the window to use for the esmvaltool.diag\scripts.ocean.diagnostic\timeseries.multi\model\time\series(cfg, metadata)
+- cube (iris.cube.Cube) Input cube - window (str) A description of the window to use for the esmvaltool.diag\scripts.ocean.diagnostic\timeseries.multi\model\time\series(cfg, metadata) Make a time series plot showing several preprocessed datasets.

 Returns A cube with the movinage average set as the data points.